takushim/tanitracer/README.md

 `taniplot.py` reads the TSV files listing the centroids of detected fluorescent spots, and plot them in a one-frame image (histogram binning method).
 Wild-card characters (`*`, `?`, or other expressions that your shell accepts) to specify multiple TSV files, which were sorted in the lexical order before reconstructing the image.

-**Important note:** This script _automatically_ reads `align.txt` for drift correction, and assumes that each reference images is for each _500 frames_ of time-lapse single-molecule images.
+**Important note:** This script _automatically_ reads `align.txt` for drift correction, and assumes that each bright field images is inserted every _500 frames_ of time-lapse single-molecule images.
 Use `-n` option to turn off drift correction. `-e` can change the interval to apply drift correction.

 Typical command lines are:
 ```